History

 King Louis I. commanded to fortify the town.

 In the same year the town was given the right to hold an annual market.
 In 1365 it gained a guttural right.
 Bardejov had also its own executioner.
 Thanks to many other rights and privileges the town was developing and gaining in esteem, so in 1376 King Louis I. granted it a status of free royal town.
-Within one century the town had developed in the extent as per the tax register in 1437 it counted 517 houses and 3 000 residents in the inner city and out of the walls another 300 houses.
+Within one century the town had developed in the extent as per the tax register in 1437, counting 517 houses and 3 000 residents in the inner city and out of the walls another 300 houses.
 There were 64 registered crafs, 51 guilds and 146 master craftsmen.

 15th century also had its darker side.
 In 1412 King Sigmund pawned the town as a loan security to the Polish nobleman Balický for 13 000 guilders.
 Only in 1477 the King Matthias Corvinus ruled on the invalidity of the pledge, but he insisted on payments into his treasury.
 16th century favored a culture and education development.
 There was a school of humanities having a reputation throughout entire Hungary.
 Under the leadership of Rector Leonard Stöckel it became a center of culture, education and the formation of religious life.